-To separate runtime contribution of our dual method from those of the primal heuristic, we first run the dual updates until the $0.1\%$ relative duality gap for the relaxed LP is attained and only afterwards start running primal updates in each batch additionally.
+To separate runtime contribution of our dual method from those of the primal heuristic, we first run the dual updates until the $0.1\%$ relative duality gap for the relaxed LP is attained and only afterwards start running primal heuristic in each batch additionally (50 solution proposals per batch).
 Typically, due to sparsity, the time needed by dual updates after attaining the above duality gap constitutes less than $5\%$ of the time required by the primal heuristic and, therefore, can be largely ignored.

-\cref{tab:metamis-comparison} shows the time required by our method to attain or overcome the results of the competing algorithms.
-Following~\cite{dong2022metaheuristic}, we consider the competing algorithms with "cold" and "warm"-start.
-The latter uses an unpublished and, therefore, unknown to us initial solution.
+\Cref{tab:metamis-comparison} shows the time required by our method to attain or exceed the results of the competing algorithms.
+Following~\cite{dong2022metaheuristic}, we evaluate the competing algorithms under both ``cold'' and ``warm''-start conditions.
+The latter uses an unpublished, therefore, unknown and not used by our algorithm, initial solution.
 We refer to~\cite{dong2022metaheuristic} for further details and actual objective values attained by the METAMIS and ILSVND algorithms.

-As can be seen from \cref{tab:metamis-comparison}, for all but two datasets (MW-W-10 and MW-W-FN) our method finds better or the same accuracy solutions as the competitors with "cold" start.
+As can be seen from \cref{tab:metamis-comparison}, for all but two datasets (MW-W-10 and MW-W-FN) our method finds better or the same accuracy solutions as the competitors with ``cold'' start.
 For most of instances of \emph{AVR-medium} and \emph{AVR-small} this happens within 1 second, few require up to 7 seconds and only three instances -- more than 100 seconds after attaining the $0.1\%$ duality gap for the relaxed problem.
 Finding better solutions than METAMIS for instances from \emph{AVR-large} requires less than 100 seconds for 11 problem instances of of 17, and at most 206 seconds for each of the rest 6 instances.
-Note that according to~\cite{dong2022metaheuristic} METAMIS as well as ILSVNd did not converge in 3600 seconds "on larger instances" (we assume \emph{AVR-large}) and, essentially required that time to attain their best solutions.
+Note that according to~\cite{dong2022metaheuristic}, METAMIS as well as ILSVND failed to converge within 3\,600 seconds ``on larger instances'' (we assume \emph{AVR-large}) and essentially required that time to attain their best solutions.
 Additionally, our algorithm attains the best objective values of ILSVND \emph{significantly} faster than METAMIS, c.f.~\cite{dong2022metaheuristic}[Tab.~2, column METAMIS-$t^*$[s]].